EDPB Schrems II Guidance: GDPR Data Transfers to Third Countries

 EDPB recommendations come with a non-exhaustive list of supplementary measures that you could have in mind when transferring data to third countries.
 They are divided into three groups: technical, organizational, and contractual measures.

-Technical measures.
-The technical measures you employ are effective only if they provide data protection in the third country equal to that in the European Union.
+The technical measures you employ are effective only if they provide data protection in a third country equal to that in the European Union.
 In other words, technical measures should ensure that no government or anyone else could access personal data.

 The recommendations provide some use cases to give data exporters an idea of what could be an effective technical measure.
 They include: